UpDream2/traing_blockchain/README.md

-# traing_blockchain
+# training_blockchain
-for traing blockchain
+for training blockchain